aytugonan/aytugonan.github.io/_pages/publications.md

 # International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

-* Yildiz-Durak, H., Egin, F., & Onan, A. (2025).
+* Durak, H. Y., Egin, F., & Onan, A. (2026).
 Enhancing Text Summarization with AI: A Multi-Agent System and Human Comparison in Educational Contexts.
-Thinking Skills and Creativity.
+Thinking Skills and Creativity, 101944.
+* Çelikten, T., & Onan, A. (2025).
+Benchmarking Large Language Models for Biomedical Literature Summarization: Abstractive vs. Extractive Paradigms.
+IEEE Access.
 * Onan, A., & Alhumyani, H. (2025).
 CodeDiffuSe: A Masked Diffusion Framework for Structure-Aware Code Completion and Repair.
 Journal of King Saud University- Computer and Information Sciences.
 * Çelikten, T., & Onan, A. (2025).
 MedConGTM: Interpretable Multi-Label Clinical Code Prediction with Dual-View Graph Contrastive Topic Modeling.
 Knowledge-Based Systems.
 * Ergün, A.E., & Onan, A. (2025).
 A2CEM: A Contrastive Embedding Framework for Adversarial Robustness in Large Language Models.
 Knowledge-Based Systems.